hilton/hilton.github.com/blog/_posts/2021-10-05-good-manager-bad-manager.md

 ## Build

-Bad managers complain that estimates and call them ‘too large’.
+Bad managers complain about estimates and call them ‘too large’.
 Good managers seek to understand how estimates contribute to decision-making, if at all, before talking about the estimates themselves.

-Bad managers complain that estimates and call them ‘too large’.
+Bad managers complain about estimates and call them ‘too large’.
 Good managers seek to understand the estimation process and what kind of estimate it produced.